Time-based effects relate mostly to a delay in a signal — for example, echo, looper, and reverb.

 The Eventide TimeFactor Delay Effect Pedal is one of the first foot pedal models from a company that usually creates very powerful studio outboard effects.

-The TimeFactor Delay features nine dual delays for a wide range of stereo delay types that are each fully customizable.
-The delay types include Digital, Vintage, Tape, Mod, Ducked, Band, Filter, Multi, Reverse, and Looper.
+The Eventide TimeFactor Delay features nine dual delays for a wide range of stereo delay types that are each fully customizable.
+In addition, the delay types include Digital, Vintage, Tape, Mod, Ducked, Band, Filter, Multi, Reverse, and Looper.
 Each Dual Delay effect can operate in stereo, dual mono, or in straight mono.
 Each of the delays can have its own tempo subdivision for intricate rhythmic delays.
 Continue reading “Eventide TimeFactor Delay Effect Pedal”

 This versatile, three-engine Flashback Triple Delay Pedal is TonePrint-enabled and includes Time, Repeat, Mix, Subdivision, Delay, and Analog controls, in addition to their many variations.